 He has earned some recognition for his work including the Pennsylvania Governor's School for the Sciences Award for Exemplary Service in 2004, the Carnegie Mellon University Academic Advising Award, 2003-04, and while at Seton Hill, the Alpha Lambda Delta Book Award as Professor of the Year, 1982-83.

-His hobbies are art and tropical fish, and he also enjoys caring for house plants.
-He enjoys playing basketball and cribbage.
+His hobbies are art, stamp collecting, and tropical fish, and he also enjoys caring for house plants.
+He enjoys playing cribbage, and once played a lot of basketball.
 He occasionally gives talks on aspects of Rembrandt's life and work, and wrote a murder mystery designed to be solved by the lab work of beginning science majors at Carnegie Mellon.